IBM/secure-and-personalize-your-app-using-appid/README.md

 ```
 > Note: Replace the placeholder for GUID noted earlier before running the command.

 The output from the command will contain the credentials as shown below.
-Please make a note of the `apikey` and `url`.
+Please make a note of the `tenantId`, `secret` `profilesUrl`, `oauthServerUrl` and `clientId`.
 This will be required later to configure the application.

 ```
 Name:          skey